Biidaasige Park

-Biidaasige Park is a municipal park in Toronto, Ontario, Canada.
+Biidaasige Park (//biːˈdaːsɪɡe//) is a municipal park in Toronto, Ontario, Canada.
 The park is located in Toronto's Port Lands district and the park entrance is on the south side of Commissioners Street on the island of Ookwemin Minising.
 "Biidaasige", pronounced “bee-daw-si-geh”, means “sunlight shining toward us” in the Anishinaabemowin Indigenous language.
 Ookwemin Minising, pronounced Oh-kway-min Min-nih-sing, means "place of the black cherry trees."

 Biidaasige Park was created as part of Waterfront Toronto's flood protection and revitalization efforts in the Port Lands.
 As part of the project, the mouth of the Don River was rerouted and naturalized, south and west into the Port Lands.
 The new river banks between Commissioners Street and Toronto Harbour became the park.

 Background

 Prior to the 1890s, the Port Lands area was a marsh that contained the mouth of the Don River.
 In 1912, the Keating Channel was completed to divert the Don westward into Toronto Harbour via a 90-degree turn.
 Subsequently, over decades, the marsh was filled in to create an industrial area.
 The 90-degree turn of the Don River made the area vulnerable to flooding, preventing redevelopment in the Port Lands.

 In 2001, the federal and provincial governments along with the City of Toronto, created the Toronto Waterfront Revitalization Corporation to rehabilitate and develop the city’s waterfront.
 It created the Port Lands Flood Protection project.
 Many of the industrial structures in the area were demolished in order to create a new river bed south of Commissioners Street.
 Construction for a new river channel was started in 2017.
 The new river channel effectively created a new island to be called Ookwemin Minising with the Keating Channel on its north side and the new river channel on its east and south side.
 Biidaasige Park would be developed on both sides of the new channel between Commissioners Street and Toronto Harbour.
 In 2008, landscape architects Michael Van Valkenburgh had been awarded the contract to design the park and the waterway through it.
-Flood protection and waterfront revitalization was a $1.4-billion tri-government investment, with the federal government contributing over $465 million, and the provincial and municipal governments each contributing over $471 million.
+Flood protection and waterfront revitalization was a billion tri-government investment, with the federal government contributing over million, and the provincial and municipal governments each contributing over million.
 There were 5,000 trees, 77,000 shrubs and two million perennials planted throughout the park.
-The project cost was about $1.4 billion.
-The park opened to the public on July 18, 2025.
-A section of the park between Cherry Street and the harbour would open in 2026.
+The project cost was about billion.
+An initial section of the park opened to the public on July 18, 2025.
+A second section of the park between Cherry Street and the harbour opened on July 24, 2026.